Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 production, training and simulation, and other real-time applications.
 - MICROSOFT AIRSIM:
-   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars, and various other objects, built on Epic Games’ proprietary Unreal Engine 4 as a platform for AI research.
-It is developed by Microsoft and can be used to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
+   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars, and various other objects, built on Epic Games' proprietary Unreal Engine 4 as a platform for AI research.
+It is developed by Microsoft and can be used to experiment with deep learning, computer vision, and reinforcement learning algorithms for autonomous vehicles.
-This allows testing of autonomous solutions without worrying about real-world damage
+This allows the testing of autonomous solutions without worrying about real-world damage
-#### TOOLS:
-- There are more tools required for completing the assigned work.
-The main three tools used in this project are UNREAL ENGINE (4.27), MICROSOFT AIRSIM, and the ARDUpilot for reference mapping. the details of the mentioned tools are described below.
-- #### UNREAL ENGINE:
-   - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast, and live event production, training and simulation, and other real-time applications.
-   - The Unreal engine has a lot of versions with advanced features.
-For this task, we used unreal engine version 4.27 for simulating the drone in the environment.
-   - MARKET PLACE: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
-We used most of the features in our project.